Ask a Trainer: What Cross-Training Activities Are Most Beneficial?

 Mountain Biking + Fat Biking

 Mountain biking and fat biking are great cross-training options.
-Not only will they provide a sense of adventure and joy during the off-season, they also facilitates improved bike-handling skills, coordination, muscular strength and endurance, and improved pedal strokes.
+Not only will they provide a sense of adventure and joy during the off-season, they also facilitate improved bike-handling skills, coordination, muscular strength and endurance, and improved pedal strokes.
 Many triathletes have poor handling skills on the bike, and consistent mountain biking can certainly help.
+If you’re new to mountain biking, check out this guide: Mountain Biking for Beginners: Here’s Where to Start.
+And for those swapping out skinny wheels with mega-fat ones, your primer: A Triathlete’s Guide to Getting Started with Fat Biking.

 Cross-Country Skiing

 For those in colder climates, another great winter option is cross-country skiing.
 It incorporates an element of upper and lower body endurance, it has a strong lateral strength and stability component, and stimulates muscular coordination.
-While not directly correlating to swim, bike or run, cross-country skiing forces full use of the glutes and provides wonderful overall conditioning.
+While not directly correlating to swim, bike, or run, cross-country skiing forces full use of the glutes and provides wonderful overall conditioning.
+We break down everything you need to know here: A Triathlete’s Guide to Cross-Country Skiing.

 Rowing